The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups

 We now proceed with the construction.
 The following definition was introduced by Wise \cite[Definition 4.16]{Wise_subgroupSep}.

 \begin{defn}[The weighted graph $\Phi_X$ associated to $X$] A \textit{weighted graph} is a directed graph whose edges have two integer labels (one on each endpoint).
-A weighted graph $\Gamma$ is \textit{balanced} if whenever $\sigma \colon S^1 \rightarrow \Phi_X$ is an oriented combinatorial loop (which means that $S^1$ is given a graph structure by subdivision which makes $\sigma$ into a map of graphs), the product of the outgoing weights divided by the product of the incoming weights on $S^1$ equals $\pm 1$ (where the weights on $S^1$ are induced by $\sigma$).
+A weighted graph $\Gamma$ is \textit{balanced} if whenever $\sigma \colon S^1 \lrar \Phi_X$ is an oriented combinatorial loop (which means that $S^1$ is given a graph structure by subdivision which makes $\sigma$ into a map of graphs), the product of the outgoing weights divided by the product of the incoming weights on $S^1$ equals $\pm 1$ (where the weights on $S^1$ are induced by $\sigma$).
 Moreover, $\Gamma$ is \textit{solvable} if it can be oriented so that every vertex has at most one outgoing edge and the weight of every incoming edge is $\pm 1$.

 We are going to associate to $X = (X_v, X_e; \Gamma)$ a weighted graph $\Phi_X$ that is defined as follows.
 Fix an orientation for every simple closed combinatorial loop of all vertex spaces $X_v$ and fix an orientation of $S^1$ (say counter-clockwise, viewed as a subset of $\C$).
 The set of edges of $\Phi_X$ equals the set of edges of $\Gamma$.
 We identify the endpoint $v$ of $e$ to the endpoint $v'$ of $e'$ if and only if the images of the attaching maps $X_e \longrightarrow X_v$ and $X_{e'} \longrightarrow X_{v'}$ are equal.